savonet/book/installation.md

 - `ocaml-alsa`: soundcard input and output with ALSA,
 - `ocaml-ao`: soundcard output using AO,
-- `ocaml-gstreamer`: input, output and much more,
+- `ocaml-gstreamer`: input and output over various devices (including virtual ones such as Icecast or HLS),
 - `ocaml-portaudio`: soundcard input and output,
 - `ocaml-pulseaudio`: soundcard input and output.

+Among those, ALSA is very low level and is probably the one you want to use in order to minimize latencies.
+Other are support a wider variety of soundcards.

 Other outputs: